david-pfx/AmzPlayer/ReadMe.md

 This is a beta release, with some changes and limitations.
 It is intended to flush out bugs prior to a final release.
+Is is supplied on the basis that it is free to use but not for distribution.

-## Release 3.0-21l31
+## Release Amz-22h08
 - major new feature: add downloadable games
+- added splash screen
 - fix some Engine AI problems
 - minor tweaks, improved display and bug fixes

 # Licensing

-This is free software.
+This is free software, but not for distribution.
 You are free to download it, free to use it and free to create games with it, at no charge.

 In return, you are expected to provide feedback and report bugs by:
-* submitting an issue to https://github.com/david-pfx/AmzPlayer
+* submitting an issue to GitHub, or
 * email to david@polyomino.com.

+Do not distribute this software.
+The latest version is always available https://github.com/david-pfx/AmzPlayer.